girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Audios/Liquid state machine (LSM)/README.md

 * Computations on various time scales can be done using the same network.
 * The same network can perform multiple computations.

+## **The Liquid-What is the meaning behind it?**
+* Neurons are randomly (heuristically) connected
+– Follow properties observed in cortical microcircuits – Some attempts to “learn” the liquid (Spike-timing-dependency plasticity) – Multiplexing diverse computations on a common input stream
+* Serves a temporal preprocessor
+– Provides all temporal integration of information for readout neurons – Fading memory
+* Maps input streams to output streams
+* Heuristic properties
+– 80% excitatory neurons, 20% inhibitory neurons
+– 30% connectivity
+– Stochastic connectivity based on distance between neurons
+* Accumulates information overtime

+## **Applications**
+* Speech and audio recognition
+* Image Pattern Recognition
+* Music Classification
+* Robot Path Planning
+* Fingerprint Scanners
+* Facial emotion recognition

+## **Difficulties faced in LSM**
+1. Applications lacking state awareness
+   * LSM research focuses on modeling dynamical and representational phenomena in biological neural networks, rather more at engineering applications
+   * How to bridge the gap between research and practicality
+2. Getting data into spike trains
+   * Looking at using raw input of the data
+3. Varying time between inputs
+   * Could vary the feedback time for different neurons

 ## **References and Resources**
 * https://www.assignmentpoint.com/science/technology/liquid-state-machine-lsm.html
 * https://en.wikipedia.org/wiki/Liquid_state_machine